Select European import bloodlines infuse Vom Banach K9 German Shepherds with strong herding insticts

 German and Czech import bloodlines have been selectively bred for the herding instinct and are especially suited to work as herding dogs.
 Vom Banach German Shepherds feature these bloodlines and consistently prove themselves strong herders.
 Their ability to cover ground quickly and their size are traits the German Shepherd dog employs in patrolling boundaries his master designates with hand and voice signals.

 Below is a gallery of Vom Banach German Shepherds active as herding dogs.
 Click on any image to enlarge it.
-Click the play button in the upper left hand corner of the image to view them all as a slideshow.
-Choose the Share icon in the upper right corner of the image to share on Facebook, Twitter, or Pinterest.
+Click the play button in the bottom left hand corner of the image to view them all as a slideshow.